MiFID Brokers for 2025

 Country Regulatory Authority Role

-Italy Commissione Nazionale per le Società e la Borsa (CONSOB) Oversees financial markets, enforces MiFID compliance, and ensures fair trading practices.
+Italy Commissione Nazionale per le Società e la Borsa CONSOB enforces MiFID directives to promote fair trading practices, ensure accurate product disclosures, and impose limits on risk exposure.

-Spain Comisión Nacional del Mercado de Valores (CNMV) Regulates financial markets, supervises broker activities, and enforces investor protection measures.
+Spain Comisión Nacional del Mercado de Valores (CNMV) CNMV applies MiFID standards to oversee broker activities, enforce investor protection measures, and maintain transparency in market operations.

 Choosing the Right MiFID-Compliant Broker